genvidbench/GenVidBench/README.md

 Instruction
 ---
 The rapid advancement of video generation models has made it increasingly challenging to distinguish AI-generated videos from real ones.
 This issue underscores the urgent need for effective AI-generated video detectors to prevent the dissemination of false information through such videos.
 However, the development of high-performance generative video detectors is currently impeded by the lack of large-scale, high-quality datasets specifically designed for generative video detection.
-To this end, we introduce GenVidBench, a challenging AI-generated video detection dataset with several key advantages: 1) Cross Source and Cross Generator: The cross-generation source mitigates the interference of video content on the detection.
+To this end, we introduce GenVidBench, a challenging AI-generated video detection dataset with several key advantages:
+1) A huge volume of videos: The dataset contains 6.78 million videos and is currently the largest dataset for AI-generated video detection.
+2) Cross-Source and Cross-Generator: The cross-generation source reduces the interference of video content on the detection.
 The cross-generator ensures diversity in video attributes between the training and test sets, preventing them from being overly similar.
-2) State-of-the-Art Video Generators: The dataset includes videos from 8 state-of-the-art AI video generators, ensuring that it covers the latest advancements in the field of video generation.
-3) Rich Semantics: The videos in GenVidBench are analyzed from multiple dimensions and classified into various semantic categories based on their content.
-This classification ensures that the dataset is not only large but also diverse, aiding in the development of more generalized and effective detection models.
-We conduct a comprehensive evaluation of different advanced video generators and present a challenging settings.
+3) State-of-the-Art Video Generators: The dataset includes videos from 11 state-of-the-art AI video generators, ensuring that it covers the latest advancements in the field of video generation.
+These generators ensure that the dataset is not only large but also diverse, aiding in the development of more generalized and effective detection models.

+We conduct a comprehensive evaluation of different advanced video generators and present a challenging setting.
+Additionally, we present rich experimental results including advanced video classification models as baselines.
+With the GenVidBench, researchers can efficiently develop and evaluate AI-generated video detection models.

 ![微信截图_20240908221413](https://github.com/user-attachments/assets/8e34a3fe-5dfa-4424-8657-7290d5a0248a)

 ## Star History